On a mission for mental health

 Mental disorders have a strong impact on humanity and society, without sparing the younger generations.
 The lack of knowledge inhibits the emergence of ways in which to improve life trajectories.
 The mission of the Synapsy Centre for Neuroscience and Mental Health Research is to solve this through research, training and knowledge transfer.

-Synapsy Progress Report – 22q11 and beyond
+Synapsy Progress Report – Motivation and reward

 As you know, we have launched the "Synapsy Centre Progress Reports” – an opportunity for two research groups (clinical and pre-clinical) of the Centre to present their research on a given topic.
 One or two person(s) per group will present their current work with the goal of fostering interactions between Centre groups.
 All meetings are open to All within the Centre and you are strongly encouraged to participate.
-Our first session took place last April and hosted the groups of Marie Schaer and Camilla Bellone.